xhubio/nanook-website/docs/tutorials/createGenerator.md

   - The email build out of the first name and the last name

 Now each time the processor is called it will create new data for the four test cases and the data will always change.
-Also the email will always be unique.
+Also, the email will always be unique.

 > **Note**
 >